 With more than 70% of Earth's surface covered in ocean, it's not surprising how many marine-related professions there are to choose from.
 Some have you literally out in the field or on or in the water (e.g., extreme-science coastal geologist), others have you working directly with sea creatures (e.g., marine mammal trainer), and still others surround you with test tubes and technology (laboratory research).
 Additionally, many marine management and coastal protection organizations and government agencies need people with expertise in policy development, planning, GIS, law, science, and communications (covering advocacy, education, fundraising, journalism, photography, and even film making).
 There are hundreds of possibilities, so if the blue calls to you, check out the links below to learn more.

+The National Oceanic and Atmospheric Administration (NOAA) student opportunities database lists opportunities for students at all levels (from kindergarten through high school, undergraduate and graduate, and even recent graduates) and includes one-day events, summer internships, multi-year fellowships, and more.
 And for a mix of postings for jobs, scholarships, funding, and other items from industry, government, academia, and nonprofits based in New England, check out New England Marine Science Opportunities.
 This Google Group provides a moderated platform for sharing these postings.

 High School Internships